 If you’re addicted to sugar, caffeine, nicotine, painkillers, sleeping tablets or prescription or illicit drugs, you’ll know just how hard it is to give them up and how awful the withdrawal symptoms are.
 Some people don’t even realise they’re addicted and don’t connect symptoms such as cravings, tiredness, anxiety and stress with an addiction to something – when in fact what they’re suffering from is abstinence symptoms.
 While many people do successfully quit an addictive substance, instead of feeling fantastic as they thought they would, they find that several years on they are still feeling lousy.
 And those that can’t give them up find it so difficult because they believe that the bar of chocolate or cup of coffee will make them feel happier, or less stressed or more energised.
 And the more you have the more you need as you become tolerant to its effects, changing the way your brain’s chemistry works until you end up programmed for craving and addiction – so however much willpower you have, giving up becomes nigh on impossible.

 Well, the good news is that it doesn’t have to be this way.
 It is possible to give up your addictive substance, whatever it is, without feeling terrible.
 What is happening when you are going through withdrawal symptoms is that your brain’s chemistry has gone out of ‘whack’ but with the right combination of nutrients the balance can be restored, so helping you to quit for good.
 The substance that you’re addicted to basically mimics the feel-good factor of our own neurotransmitters, so in order to help come off the addictive substance, you need to rebuild your neurotransmitters with nutrients.
-The most important of these are specific, essential amino acids depending on your addiction.
-These are found in protein.
+The most important of these are specific, essential Amino acids are commonly known as the building blocks of protein.
+There are 20 standard amino acids from which almost all proteins are made.
+Nine… depending on your addiction.
+These are found in Proteins are large molecules consisting of chains of amino acids.
+Proteins are essential nutrients for the human body – they are a building block of….
 However, to reduce craving you do need to also supplement specific amino acids.

-The brain's essential fats, found in nuts, seeds and fish, are also important.
-It’s also important that your body is efficient at methylation – as this process helps turn amino acids into neurotransmitters.
-To help improve your ability to methylate there are three important things you can do – stop doing things that tax the system – which include smoking, excessive caffeine, alcohol and other drugs; take B vitamins and zinc and magnesium as methylation depends on these nutrients and make sure you eat plenty of protein, root vegetables and green leafy vegetables.
+The brain’s essential fats, found in nuts, seeds and fish, are also important.
+It’s also important that your body is efficient at Methylation is what occurs when the body takes one substance and turns it into another, so that it can be detoxified and excreted from the… – as this process helps turn amino acids into neurotransmitters.
+To help improve your ability to methylate there are three important things you can do – stop doing things that tax the system – which include smoking, excessive caffeine, alcohol and other drugs; take B vitamins and What it does: Component of over 200 enzymes in the body, essential for growth, important for healing, controls hormones, aids ability to cope with stress… and What it does: Strengthens bones and teeth, promotes healthy muscles by helping them to relax, also important for PMS, important for heart muscles and nervous… as methylation depends on these nutrients and make sure you eat plenty of protein, root vegetables and green leafy vegetables.
 As well as following my top nutrition tips below it’s also important to look at your lifestyle.
 Sleep is extremely important so you should ensure you follow good sleep hygiene such as keeping your bedroom quiet and dark, wear comfortable clothing to bed and exercise regularly before 7pm.
 You should also find ways to raise your endorphins such as through exercise, laughter and touching – even stroking pets helps.
 And raise your vital energy through yoga or meditation to help you become more able to turn away from negative patterns of addictive behaviour.